Asparagus With Sherry and Bacon Vinaigrette Recipe

 How can I make this dish kid-friendly?

 Substitute sherry vinegar with apple cider vinegar.
-Apple cider vinegar has a bountiful amount of healing properties and is perfect to add to your healthy lifestyle.
-Plus, it gives you the same delicious, tangy flavor that you’re looking for.
+Apple cider vinegar will carry the same amount of acidity needed for this dish.
+It will also give you the same delicious, tangy flavor that you’re looking for.

 Can I use other vegetables instead of asparagus?

 Of course!
-Instead of asparagus you could always replace with any other seasonal vegetable that would be perfect for searing.
-Think broccoli, carrots or even, sugar snap peas.
-A great way to expose kids to more vegetables!
+Instead of asparagus, you could always replace it with any other seasonal vegetable that would be perfect for searing.
+Some vegetables that come to mind are broccoli, carrots or even, sugar snap peas.
+This would be a great way to expose kids to more vegetables!